tfabris/Close-Encounters-Mothership-Scanner/Close Encounters of the Third Kind - Scanner Effect.md

 - The next pattern is seen as the scientists are rolling the organ keyboard forward towards the mothership.
 The pattern is composed of differing widths of bars which merge and separate.
-During the scene, if you look closely, you can see this pattern seems to reverse backwards onto itself.
+During the scene, if you look closely, you can see this pattern seems to change direction and reverse during the shot.
   According to Scott Squires, this was done within the cutout patterns themselves, which Scott says would have been like cross hatch lines.

 - The pattern for most of the musical sequence and also re-used in some other shots throughout the scene, looks like small, evenly-spaced lights which counter-rotate, causing them to seem to merge and separate in pairs.
-My initial guess is that the cutout version of this pattern would have looked like symmetrical black diamond shapes.
-The negative space around the black diamonds would form a crosshatch of clear diagonal stripes on a black background.
-Another method could have been using two sets of opposing black sawtooth shapes, like meshing shark teeth, and then reversing the vertical advancement direction of the light box each time it reaches the top or bottom edge of the pattern.
+My initial guess is that the cutout version of this pattern would have looked like symmetrical black diamond shapes, with the negative space around the black diamonds forming a crosshatch of diagonal clear stripes.
+Another method would have been to cut out diagonal black stripes, lay them down in a crosshatch pattern, and use a negative transparency print of that, for the light box.
+Finally, it could also have been done by using two sets of opposing black sawtooth shapes, like meshing shark teeth with a small gap between the upper and lower teeth, and then use the motion control system to reverse the vertical advancement direction of the light box each time it reaches the top or bottom edge of the pattern.
+Any of those methods could have produced the result seen in the film.

   - &#x24D8; To do: Find out if anyone recalls if that's the way that particular pattern was done.
-Does that happen to be the same pattern that Robert is cutting out in the photo above?
+If it's the shark teeth pattern described above, does that happen to be the same pattern that Robert is cutting out in the photo above?

 - At some moments, a particularly chaotic sequence of lights is displayed, including the moment where a loud note causes glass to break.
 Robert said